mredenti/Kokkos/docs/tutorials/installation/index.md

     ```

     ??? tip
-        To avoid having to export this environment variable every time you open a new shell, you might want to add the above line to your `~/.bashrc` file
+        To avoid having to export this environment variable every time you open a new shell, you might want to add it to your `~/.bashrc` file

     ??? info "Installing Kokkos as shared library/package"
     You may consult the documentation to learn about: